Havasupai Reservations 2023 – How to Get a Havasu Falls Permit?

-The Havasupai Tribe has lived among these blue waters of Havasu Creek for 1000 years.
+The Havasupai Tribe has lived among the blue waters of Havasu Creek for 1000 years.
 The native tribe to this area was first known as the Havasu Baaja, “People of the Blue-Green Waters.”
 The Havasupai tribe’s reservation consists of 188,077 acres of canyon land and broken plateaus abutting the western edge of the Grand Canyons South Rim.
 The reservation was established in 1880.
 The Supai village, located on the Havasupai Indian Reservation, is currently the most remote in the United States.
 There is no road.
-All of Indian supplies and mail are brought in via pack-mules or horses, and helicopter.
+All Indian supplies and mail are brought in via pack mules, horses, and helicopters.
 In addition, this is tribal land, and you must make a reservation with the Havasupai Tribe.
 It’s essential to respect the Havasupai Tribe’s rules and wishes.
 Havasu Creek, the waterfalls, and the land are sacred to the Havasupai Tribe.
-Do not photograph the Supai village and the community.
+Do not photograph the Supai Village and the community.

 When to apply to get Havasu Falls Permit?

-It’s not easy to get a Havasu Falls Permit, because it’s an iconic site in the Southwest.
-It’s the hidden gem of Grand Canyon, and permits are limited.
+Getting a Havasu Falls Permit is not easy because it’s an iconic site in the Southwest.
+It’s the hidden gem of the Grand Canyon, and permits are limited.
 Why?
 Basically, the Havasu permit system ensures that this magical landscape is preserved and respected.
 In other words, be warned, Havasupai camping permits often sell out for the entire season (February 1) within one or two hours.
 But it’s possible to get there!
-So, how to make reservations to Havasu Falls?
+So, how do you make reservations for Havasu Falls?
 Above all, you must plan your trip well in advance and be flexible.

-How to apply and make reservations to Havasu Falls?
+How to apply for Havasu Falls Permit and make reservations to Havasu Falls?

 Apply online!
 It is the only method for applying for permits for the Havasu Fall hike.